Solar-Devs/uptinio-server-agent/README.md

 1. **Removes the uptinio-agent systemd service**: It stops and disables the systemd service associated with the agent.

+2. **Deletes the configuration file**: The script removes the configuration file of the agent

-2. **Deletes the binary**: The script removes the agent binary from the system.
+3. **Deletes the binary**: The script removes the agent binary from the system.